phuongdao1/networkmotifcounting/README.md

-# Network Motif Counting

-# NETWORK FILE (exampleNetwork):
+# NETWORK MOTIF COUNTING

-the first line contain # vertices and # edges following by the edges together with their confidence score (should be between 0 and 1) vertex ids start from 0

-# TREE TOPOLOGY FILE

-6trees containing all tree topologies of size 6 7trees...

-the first number in each file is the size of all the trees in this file following by all the undirected unlabelled trees of that size

-the format of the tree topology as following:

-0 1 2 3 1 5

-the vertex with id 2 connects to vertex with id 1 the vertex with id 3 connects to vertex with id 2 the vertex with id 4 connects to vertex with id 3 the vertex with id 5 connects to vertex with id 1 the vertex with id 6 connects to vertex with id 5

-and this corresponds to a path

-# HOW TO COMPILE:
+## COMPILATION:

 g++ NetworkMotifCount.cpp -o NetworkMotifCount

 change to long double if the number of trees is large but notice that it only works on 64 bit machine.

-# HOW TO RUN:
+## INPUT FILES
+### Network File Format

+We include a sample network file ExampleNetwork.
+The first line contains the number of vertices and edges following by the edges together with their confidence score (should be between 0 and 1).
+All vertex ids start from 0.

+### Tree Topology File Format

+Here we enclose all undirected unlabelled tree topologies with 6,7,8 and 9 vertices.

+6trees containing all tree topologies of size 6
+7trees containing all tree topologies of size 7
+...

+The first number in each file is the number of vertices that all the trees in this file contain.
+Each line following describe a topology of a tree.
+The format of the tree topology is described through this following example:

+0 1 2 3 1 5

+There is an edge between vertex 1 and 2, vertex 2 and 3, vertex 3 and 4, vertex 1 and 5, vertex 5 and 6.
+This is a simple path 6-5-1-2-3-4

+## USAGE

 ./NetworkMotifCount 6trees 1 ExampleNetwork

-the first parameter is the file containing all tree topoligies the second parameter is the id of the tree we would like to count the third parameter is the name of the network
+First parameter is the file containing all tree topoligies, followed by the id of the tree we would like to count and the file describing the network topology.